adhearsion/adhearsion-website/views/docs/config.md

 ## Viewing current/default config

-In order to visually inspect the current state of the application's configuration, run the rake task config:show, like so:
+In order to visually inspect the current state of the application's configuration, run `rake config:show`, like so:

 <pre class="terminal">